Now streaming through Monday, June 21 at 11:59PM EST

 Health disparities among New Yorkers are large, persistent and increasing.
 Public Health Solutions (PHS) exists to change that trajectory and support vulnerable New York City families in living their healthiest lives.
 The COVID-19 pandemic has led to an unprecedented number of New Yorkers turning to PHS for basic necessities such as food and health insurance support.
 Learn more and consider providing support.

-THE LINE will be available on demand until September 1 at 11:59PM EST on The Public Theater YouTube Channel.
+THE LINE Encore Performance runs through Monday, June 21 at 11:59PM EST The Public Theater YouTube Channel.

-THE LINE is available to the Deaf and Hard of Hearing Community through American Sign Language Interpretation and Closed Captioning in the media section below or here.
+THE LINE is available to the Deaf and Hard of Hearing Community through American Sign Language Interpretation and Closed Captioning.

-THE LINE is to the Blind and Low Vision Community through an Audio Description in in the media section below or here.
+THE LINE is available to the Blind and Low Vision Community through an Audio Description.

-THE LINE (La Linea) está disponible con subtítulos en español ajustando la configuración de Subtítulos/CC Español arriba o en YouTube.
+THE LINE (La Linea) esta disponible con subtítulos en español ajustando la configuración de Subtítulos/CC Español.

 THE LINE可以使用中文（简体）字幕，只需调整YouTube上方的«隐藏式字幕» /«字幕»设置。